 Infants in these areas tend to have a deficiency unless mothers take care to supplement more Manganese in their diets.

 Manganese deficiency can result in a compromised immune system, epilepsy, weight loss, skin rashes, slow hair and nail growth, reddening of darker hail and a decline of blood lipids.

 Manganese supplementation has been clinically used to treat sports injuries, as it directly interacts with the immune system and boosts the level of bodily antioxidants.

 Teas have the best form of Manganese for absorption.

 High amounts of iron, calcium, phosphorus, phytate and insoluble fiber appear to inhibit absorption.

 Copper is used in many bodily processes, but it is most important in blood where it works with iron to bind to oxygen.

 Iron and copper work hand-in-hand to make haemoglobin, the red component in blood.
-Without one, the other is missing, therefore those who suffer from copper deficiency tend to be anemic.
+Without one, the other is missing, therefore those who suffer from copper deficiency tend to be depleted in iron and possibly anemic.